Serapeum of Saqqara: Disuse

 The Serapeum was abandoned at the beginning of the Roman Period, shortly after 30 BC.
 Strabo (64 BC–30 AD) noted that some of the Sphinxes of the dromos had been covered in sand by the wind.
 Apis continued to be buried elsewhere in the Saqqara-Abusir region until the 3rd century AD.
-Arnobius, around 300 AD, stated that the Egyptians penalized anyone who revealed the places in which Apis lay hidden.
+Arnobius, around 300 AD, mentioned that the Egyptians penalized anyone who revealed the places in which Apis lay hidden.

-The looting of the Serapeum started at a time when hieroglyphs could still be read, as the names of the bulls were scratched out on many of the stelas.
+The looting of the Serapeum started at a time when hieroglyphs could still be read, as the names of the bulls were scratched out on many of the stelae.
 All tombs, except two, were plundered and desecrated.
 The bull mummies were torn to pieces, and stones were piled on the sarcophagi as a sign of contempt.

 Rediscovery

 The temple was discovered by Auguste Mariette, who had gone to Egypt to collect Coptic-language manuscripts, but later grew interested in the remains of the Saqqara necropolis.

-In 1850, Mariette found the head of one sphinx sticking out of the shifting desert dunes, cleared the sand and followed the boulevard to the site.
+In 1850, Mariette found the head of one sphinx sticking out of the shifting desert dunes, cleared the sand and followed the avenue to the site.
+In November the following year he entered the catacombs for the first time.

-After using explosives to clear rocks blocking the entrance to the catacomb, he excavated most of the complex.
-He found one undisturbed burial in the Lesser Vaults, which is now at the Agricultural Museum in Cairo.

-Unfortunately, Mariette left most of his notes unpublished and many of them got destroyed when the Nile flooded the Museum of Egyptian Antiquities at Boulaq in 1878.
+Unfortunately, Mariette left most of his notes unpublished.
+Many of them got destroyed when the Nile flooded the Museum of Egyptian Antiquities at Boulaq in 1878, and the original diary of the excavations was borrowed by Eugène Grébaut but never returned.
 Gaston Maspero released one volume of Le Sérapeum de Memphis based on the surviving manuscripts in 1882, a year after Mariette's death.

 Tourism

-The Serapeum was open to visitors shortly after excavations, in the second half of the 19th century, Yet sands quickly made all parts but the Greater Vaults inaccessible.
+The Serapeum was opened to visitors shortly after excavations, in the second half of the 19th century.
+Yet sands quickly made all parts but the Greater Vaults inaccessible.

-For guests, prior to the installation of electric lamps, a series of candles on wooden stands lightly illuminated the vaults, and bright magnesium light was used from time to time.
-When the then Prince of Wales, Edward VII visited the Serapeum, he had luncheon with his party in one of the sarcophagi.
+Prior to the installation of electric lamps, the tunnels were illuminated by a series of candles on wooden stands, and occasionally bright magnesium light was used.
+In 1862 the then Prince of Wales, Edward VII visited the Serapeum and had luncheon with his party in one of the sarcophagi.

 The 1992 Cairo earthquake caused cracks to appear on the tunnel walls, and the Serapeum was closed to the public.
 In 2001 conservation work started, stabilizing the roofs and walls, which lasted until 2012.

 The majority of the Greater Vaults is accessible to tourists nowadays.